 - Some people today worry that robots and artificial intelligence will take away jobs from people.
 H.G.Wells didn’t have a reason to worry about that, but it might help your students understand his concerns.

-- The Time Traveler muses on adaptation and evolution, thinking of how in 1985 physical courage was becoming less important than it previously had been.
-Family feeling, he though, would become unimportant in the future, and he figured he was seeing the end of intelligence and creativity in the Eloi.
+- The Time Traveler muses on adaptation and evolution, thinking of how in 1895 physical courage was becoming less important than it previously had been.
+Family feeling, he thought, would become unimportant in the future, and he figured he was seeing the end of intelligence and creativity in the Eloi.
 Compare the culture of Victorian England, our modern time, and the Eloi to determine whether there is a continuum, as The Time Traveler expected.